Softeq/XToolkit.WhiteLabel/documentation/articles/xtoolkit/whitelabel/bootstrapper.md

 ### AssemblySource

-What is AssemblySoure.Instance?
+What is `AssemblySource.Instance`?
 This is the place that WhiteLabel looks for Views.
-You can add assemblies to this at any time during your application to make them available to the framework, but there is also a special place to do it in the Bootstrapper.
+You can add assemblies to AssemblySource any time during your application lifecycle to make them available to the framework, but there is also a special place to do it in the Bootstrapper.
 Simply override SelectAssemblies like this:

 ```cs
 protected override IList<Assembly> SelectAssemblies()